jucheval/HDR/README.md

 ## Slides for the defense

 I used [Pluto.jl](https://plutojl.org) and [Makie.jl](https://docs.makie.org/stable/) to produce the slides.
 You can reproduce them by opening the file [notebooks/slides.jl](notebooks/slides.jl) as a Pluto notebook.
+Note that the notebook is optimized for a light themed browser and a monitor resolution of 1512 x 982.

 ## Figures of the manuscript